-Regional Strategies: There are eight regional strategies that the Regional District and member municipalities will collaboratively undertake to improve the communities' energy efficiency and reduce GHG emissions.
-The strategies have a strong focus on buildings, land use and transportation since those are the largest contributors to the communities' energy use and emissions.
+This section outlines key strategies that the Regional District and member municipalities will undertake to improve the communities' energy efficiency and reduce GHG emissions.
+There are eight regional strategies outlined, with a strong focus on buildings, land use and transportation since those are the largest contributors to the communities' energy use and emissions.